| |

 per month; 2/6d per week and 6d per day.
 The Corporation Links Club played their first competition in October that year with separate

 prizes for the ladies.
-In July 1930, at a Special General Meeting, the club adopted the name 'Glen Golf Club'.
+At a Special General Meeting in July 1930, the club adopted the name 'Glen Golf Club' which was registered in

 | ![[Golf